 Pistol shooting is generally carried out at 25 metres although there are some events held at 50 metres.
 There are a number of different categories including matchlocks, flintlocks, percussion single shot and revolvers.
 Matchlock and flintlock pistols are smoothbore, and like their longer barrelled brethren, can be surprisingly accurate.

 Miniature Cannon – 25 metres

 The MLAGB holds regular competitions at Bisley as well as at its own range at Wedgnock in Warwickshire.
 In addition, the MLAGB is responsible for the UK muzzle loading international team.
-This has been extremely successful in recent years and currently lies in second place in world rankings, well ahead of a number of fully funded, sponsored countries.
+This has been extremely successful in recent years, even achieving a number of medal placings in the 2019 World Championships.

 How to get involved

 The MLAGB runs courses to introduce muzzle loading shooting to newcomers to the sport.
 These courses cover all aspects of muzzle loading shooting from safe handling through to best practice as well as offering some hints and tips so that attendees can get the best out of their muzzle loader.

 The MLAGB today is a lively organization with members from all walks of life.
 Anyone interested in muzzle loading arms and would like more information is encouraged to visit the MLAGB web site.